Seeking Excellence Together: 10 steps to building a winning team

 • Make the team run every project as (their) startup – the team’s efficiency would allow them to delight customers, win more work, choose exciting projects and sponsor pro bono initiatives that change lives.

-On-going proactive mentorship
+8. on-going proactive mentorship

 • Train everyone to be a mentor – humble and respectful, asking questions, not jumping to conclusions.